 Homemade Mars Bars are a crispy chocolate shell with a fluffy fudge center, similar to a commercial Mars bars and a Three Musketeers bars.
 And I put them on a stick.
 Also after you eat this bar, your energy levels will rise and your sugar levels won't plummet.

 1. Almond Flour.
-Thank you Bob’s Red Mill.
 So high in protein and other nutrients.

 2. Medjool dates.
 Full of fiber and iron.

-3. Cacao powder.
-Fresh raw unsweetened chocolate, unprocessed and zippy high in mood-boosting magnesium.
+3. Cocoa powder.
+Unsweetened chocolate powder or cacao powder, both unprocessed and zippy high in mood-boosting magnesium.

 Don’t miss a thing, subscribe here to get recipes delivered to your inbox!

 Homemade Mars Bars

 - 1 ⅓ cup date paste or use my date paste recipe

 - ¼ cup cocoa powder, unsweetened